Dynatrace/obslab-syslog/docs/snippets/select-execution-mode.md

     === "Run Locally"
         Use this option if you want to run this demo on your own machine.

+        :warning: M3 and M4 Macs [seem to currently have issues](https://forums.docker.com/t/docker-containers-stop-to-running-on-my-macbook-pro-m4-pro/146432){target=_blank} with Docker.
+We are investigating.
+If you have issues, choose the "Run in Cloud" option for now.

         To make this work, you'll need the following installed:

         * [Visual Studio Code](https://code.visualstudio.com/){target=_blank}